 Registration of the clinical trial research

-When the Journal faces suspected cases of research and publication misconduct such as a redundant (duplicate) publication, plagiarism, fabricated data, changes in authorship, undisclosed conflicts of interest, an ethical problem discovered with the submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and other issues, the resolving process will follow the flowchart provided by the Committee on Publication Ethics (http://publicationethics.org/resources/flowcharts).
-The Editorial Board of JYMS will discuss the suspected cases and reach a decision.
-JYMS will not hesitate to publish errata, corrigenda, clarifications, retractions, and apologies when needed.
+When the journal faces suspected cases of research and publication misconduct, such as redundant (duplicate) publication, plagiarism, fraudulent or fabricated data, changes in authorship, an undisclosed conflict of interest, ethical problems with a submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and so on, the resolution process will follow the flowchart provided by the Committee on Publication Ethics (COPE, https://publicationethics.org/resources/flowcharts).
+The discussion and decision on the suspected cases are carried out by the Editorial Board.

 Peer review process

 JYMS reviews all manuscripts received.
-A manuscript is previewed for its format and academic relevancy, and then rejected or sent to the 2 (or more) relevant investigators available for review of the contents.
-The editor selects peer referees by recommendation of the editorial board members or from the board's specialist database.
-The identities of the reviewers and authors will not be revealed (double blinded review).
-All the radiologic images and pathologic (microscopic) images are reviewed by radiologist or pathologist for appropriateness.
-A manuscript containing statistical analysis will be reviewed by a statistical editor.
+A manuscript is first reviewed for its format and adherence to the aims and scope of the journal.
+If the manuscript meets these two criteria, it is checked for plagiarism or duplicate publication with Similarity Check.
+After confirming its result, it is sent to two (or more) relevant investigators available for review of the contents.
+The editor selects peer referees by recommendation of editorial board members or from the board's specialist database.

-All Review articles will undergo peer review.
+All review articles will undergo peer review.
 An abstract is required whereas Methods section and a Results section are not required (no more than 250 words).
-The length of review articles is limited to 5,000-8,000 words with a maximum of 100 references.
+The length of review articles is limited to 6,000 words with a maximum of 100 references.